pmorch/keepassxc-wiki/Set-up-Build-Environment-on-Windows.md

 ```

 #### Download and install libykpers-1
-Go back to the previous directory and run the following commands in order to build libykpers-1:
+Go back to the previous directory (`cd ..`) and run the following commands in order to build libykpers-1:
 ```
 pacman -S libutil-linux-devel
 export LIBRARY_PATH=/usr/lib